Aliases for ABCB5 Gene

 GeneCards Summary for ABCB5 Gene

 ABCB5 (ATP Binding Cassette Subfamily B Member 5) is a Protein Coding gene.
-Diseases associated with ABCB5 include Dyschromatosis Universalis Hereditaria and X-Linked Sideroblastic Anemia With Ataxia.
-Among its related pathways are ABC-family proteins mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ABCB5 include Dyschromatosis Universalis Hereditaria and Malignant Conjunctival Melanoma.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ATPase activity and efflux transmembrane transporter activity.
 An important paralog of this gene is ABCB4.

 UniProtKB/Swiss-Prot for ABCB5 Gene